Wisdom Masters Press

 Antarctica, where did they go?

-Note from Heather: For anyone who is interested, this subject is covered in detail in our book 'Antarctica and The Lost Civilization', ASIN B09M98VQ9F, available worldwide, including the US here and the UK here.
+• Note from Heather: You'll find this extraordinary subject covered in detail in our book 'Antarctica and The Lost Civilization', ASIN B09M98VQ9F, available worldwide, including the US here and the UK here.

 *